umbraco/Umbraco.UI/docs/CONTRIBUTING.md

 - Elements always use a shadow-root (shadowDOM - for encapsulation)
 - Styles should have as simple rules as possible
 - UI-events should be unique types that extend from our UUIEvent (see `uui-base` package) (for typing reasons)
-- Elements are exported side-effect free (no registration) in the \*.element.ts file, and with the registration in the index.ts file
 - When applicable, elements should follow [aria accessibility patterns](https://www.w3.org/TR/wai-aria-practices-1.1/#aria_ex)

 ### Before a new element can me merged